 Splunk is full of hidden gems.
 One of those gems is the Splunk Search Command: iplocation.
-By utilizing particular database files, iplocation can add geolocation- information to ip address values in your data.
-If you are ingesting data that contains an external ip address field, such as web storefront, VPN access, or what have you, we can find the location such as country, city, and region that ip address belongs to.
+By utilizing particular database files, iplocation can add geolocation information to the IP address values within your data.
+If you are ingesting data that contains an external IP address field, such as web storefront or VPN access, we can find location information such as country, city, and region to which the IP address belongs to.

-Pretty simple stuff, so long as your ip field is an external ip address.
-Here is sample data that was ingested containing external ip’s under the field name clientip.
+Here is sample data that was ingested containing external IP’s under the field name clientip.

 If we look at our interesting fields, we’ll see some new additions.

 Here, we can see city and country as fields within the iplocation command.
 So, we can use another command like the stats or table command to retrieve more information about the fields within the iplocation command.

 Now that geolocation fields have been added to your fields list, add them to your search.

 Splunk Tip: When using iplocation, the addresses must be external.
 Internal addresses may cause the command to work incorrectly.

 There you have it.
 As you can see, we have successfully added geographical information to our ip addresses.
 By using this Splunk search command, you can use this information and build heatmaps and cluster map dashboards to visualize activity around the globe.